Hundreds of millions of Americans have received initial doses of a COVID-19 vaccine.

 The COVID-19 vaccines are safe and effective, especially in preventing severe cases of COVID-19 — and deaths.

-Also, research shows that some people don’t have a strong immune reaction to the initial doses of vaccine.
+Also, research shows that some people don’t have a strong immune reaction to the initial doses of the vaccine.
 That’s the case for many immunocompromised people, such as organ transplant recipients.

 When Can I Get the Additional COVID-19 Shot?

 In line with the FDA’s and CDC’s announcements, UPMC is currently offering a third dose of the Pfizer and Moderna vaccines to immunocompromised patients who received the first two doses.
+At least 28 days must have passed since your second dose of the vaccine.
+We recommend getting the same vaccine as your first two doses.

 Do I Still Need to Wear a Mask?